Do Language Models Understand Time?: Conclusion

 To unlock the full potential of LLMs in video processing, future research must address these gaps.
 This includes designing integrated frameworks to jointly train encoders and LLMs on temporal reasoning, enriching datasets with detailed annotations for long-term dependencies, and creating innovative architectures that fuse spatiotemporal and semantic information.
 By addressing these challenges, we can pave the way for systems that not only excel in video analysis but also advance broader applications requiring robust temporal comprehension.

 \begin{acks} Xi Ding, a Research Assistant with the Temporal Intelligence and Motion Extraction (TIME) Lab at ANU, contributed to this work.
-TIME Lab is a dynamic research team comprising master’s and honours students focused on advancing video processing and motion analysis.
 This research was conducted under the supervision of Lei Wang. \end{acks}